 Notes

-This smoothie makes a little over 16 ounces.
+This smoothie makes a little over 16 fluid ounces (473 ml).
 If you need more than that, work in batches rather than adding double ingredients to the blender to make sure there is enough room in the blender to easily combine the ingredients.

 The honey is optional, feel free to add as little or as much as you prefer to tailor the smoothie's sweetness to your tastes and the ripeness of the fruit you are using.